grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 Monitor and control communications at the external managed interfaces to the system and at key internal managed interfaces within the system;

-Implement subnetworks for publicly accessible system components that are {{ insert: param, sc-07_odp }} separated from internal organizational networks; and
+Implement subnetworks for publicly accessible system components that are physicallyorlogically separated from internal organizational networks; and

 Connect to external networks or systems only through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security and privacy architecture.